FindoraNetwork/findora-wiki/docs/components/findora-evm/01-overview.md

 For developers who wish to move tokens from other Layer 1 blockchains, the Findora EVM network will support an open source multi-directional bridge(a fork of [ChainSafe ChainBridge]( https://github.com/ChainSafe/ChainBridge )) , called [Rialto bridge](../rialto-bridge/1-rialto-overview.md).

-We have deployed a testnet version of Rialto on our Forge testnet enabling a Binance Smart Chain Testnet BEP-20 token to be moved to the Findora EVM Devnet as a FRC-20 token.
+We have deployed a testnet version of Rialto on our Anvil testnet enabling a Binance Smart Chain Testnet BEP-20 token to be moved to the Findora EVM Devnet as a FRC-20 token.

 See our home grown [Rialto bridge](../rialto-bridge/1-rialto-overview.md) and its guide for details.